Aggie Teacher Education Residency Model

 - Coursework designed to support teaching certification

-- Quality mentoring from BISD staff, TAMU faculty, and Bryan community
+- Quality mentoring from school district staff, TAMU faculty, and local community

 - Free professional development opportunities each semester